AndersDeath/holy-theory/content/testing/01-what-is-stress-test.md

 ---
 title: What is stress test?
-tags: ['question', 'interview', 'theory', 'computer-science', 'testing']
+tags: ["question", "interview", "theory", "computer-science", "testing"]
-languages: ['']
+languages: [""]
 ---

 # What is stress test?

 In software engineering, a stress test refers to a type of performance testing that evaluates the behavior and stability of a software system under extreme or stressful conditions.
 The purpose of a stress test is to assess the system's ability to handle high loads, heavy traffic, or resource-intensive scenarios.